swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 ```

 `String` and a few test-related types are modified to handle this.
-In particular, the old `init(stringInterpolationSegment:)` methods
+Although the `init(stringInterpolationSegment:)` methods on `String`
-on `String` have been renamed to `init(stringInterpolationSegment:)`.
-Although
-they're used in a different way, the old implementations work fine for
+are used in a different way, the old implementations work fine for
 their new purpose.

 ### Modifications to parsing